PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 </body>
 ```

-If we examine the `elements` tab of our dev tools, we'll see the element has been placed.
-In chrome, it has a default width/height of 300px/150px
+If we examine the Elements tab of our dev tools, we'll see the `svg` element has been placed.
+In Chrome, it has a default width/height of 300px/150px

 ![](https://i.imgur.com/pREbm8a.png)